-Known as one of the oldest and richest civilization to have ever existed on planet earth, the now popular artefacts of the Egyptian civilization has so far stood against the test of time.
-From the sky-scraping pyramid, to the monumental sphinx that sits guard to the tombs of pharaohs, we usually tend to forget another subtle but important part the then epitome civilization that lives also exist today along with the pyramid and the sphinx – the ancient Egyptian paintings.
-Along with the precious handicraft that are left from the ancient era, these ancient paintings represent the essence of the bygone age of Egyptian history.
+Known as one of the oldest and richest civilization to have ever existed on planet earth, the now popular artifacts of the Egyptian civilization has so far stood the test of time.
+From the sky-scraping pyramid to the monumental Sphinx that sits guard to the tombs of pharaohs, we usually tend to forget another subtle but important part the then epitome civilization that lives also exist today along with the pyramid and the sphinx – the ancient Egyptian paintings.
+Along with the precious handicraft that is left from the ancient era, these ancient paintings represent the essence of the bygone age of Egyptian history.
 Here are the lists of top 10 ancient Egyptian paintings that still fascinates the visitors alike reflecting the essence of a civilization that used to live a few thousand years ago.

 10. Egyptian dance

-This painting in particular represents the pair dancing where two women are dancing together in pair and another group is orchestrating the music.
+This painting, in particular, represents the pair dancing where two women are dancing together in a pair and another group is orchestrating the music.
 Pair dancing involved either two men or two women dancing together in unison.
 Similarly, there also were group dances where a group of trained performers would entertain the viewers.
-But even more popular were the festival dances, each dance for a festival being unique.
+But even more popular were the festival dances, each dance for a festival is unique.

 9. Mummification in ancient Egypt

 Mummification was an important part of the entire concept of an afterlife.
 A proper ritual had to be followed to mummify a dead person to ensure his or her resurrection in the future given they win the judgment for another life from the Egyptian gods.
 Before the old kingdom – the earliest of the Egyptian civilization, bodies buried in the deserts were naturally preserved by desiccation.
 But as time passed by, the wealthier Egyptians started to arrange for more elaborate artificial mummification.